 In April, 1994, the Exxon Valdez Oil Spill (EVOS) Trustee Council sponsored the workshop "Science for the Restoration Process" in Anchorage, Alaska.
-This meeting was one of a series of workshops beginning in Cordova in December, 1993, organized in response to the public's need and desire to know what remains injured by the oil spill, and whether anything further can be done to restore the injured resources.
-In particular, the need for an ecosystem approach to restoration questions has been identified as a high priority.
-The workshops have been attended by the Trustee Council Chief Scientist and science peer reviewers, agency representatives, principle investigators for restoration projects, Public Advisory Group (PAG) members, and other interested public participants.
-As the workshops have progressed, a substantial (although certainly not complete) scientific consensus emerged on research priorities regarding factors constraining the recovery of non-recovering resources, and ecosystem approaches likely to be fruitful.
-These workshop proceedings represent an initial attempt to summarize that consensus into a science strategy for the restoration process.
+This meeting was one of a series of workshops, beginning in Cordova in December, 1993, that were organized in response to the need and desire to understand what effects of the oil spill still remained after five years, and what further can be done to restore the injured resources.
+In particular, the need for an ecosystem approach to restoration questions surrounding the recovery of injured resources has been identified as a high priority.